nathaneltitane/dextop/README.md

 Logging out will automatically stop all vnc servers and exit the proot environment back to the Termux shell
 - Run ```'logout'``` / Ctrl+D

+### Reports:

+Should you suspect any issues or errors, please provide those files when submitting a bug report.